Tyrone Taylor Player Props: Brewers vs. Giants

 Giants Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Giants pitching staff ranks 11th in the league.
+- The pitching staff for the Giants has a collective 8.9 K/9, which ranks 11th in the league.

-- The Giants' 4.21 team ERA ranks 15th across all MLB pitching staffs.
+- The Giants have the 12th-ranked team ERA among all league pitching staffs (4.15).

-- Giants pitchers combine to surrender 60 total home runs at a clip of 1.2 per game (to rank 17th in the league).
+- Giants pitchers combine to surrender 60 total home runs at a rate of 1.2 per game (to rank 15th in the league).

-- In his most recent appearance on Sunday, the lefty tossed 4 1/3 innings against the Miami Marlins, giving up four earned runs while surrendering six hits.
+- The righty last appeared on Saturday against the Miami Marlins, when he threw six scoreless innings while giving up four hits.

-- The 32-year-old has an ERA of 4.05, with 9.5 strikeouts per nine innings, in six games this season.
-Opponents have a .259 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.